So you’re new to the coffee scene and you quickly realize that there can be a lot more to ordering coffee than you imagined.

 Similar to the Americano but they let the espresso pull a bit longer (don’t worry if you don’t understand what “pull” means in this context.
 Just use the words and pretend you know what you’re talking about).

 This is similar to the Americano (espresso and water) but they add steamed milk (or milk substitutes).
-If you want to mask the flavor of the espresso a bit and make it easier to drink, order one of these.
+If you want to mask the flavour of the espresso a bit and make it easier to drink, order one of these.

 This is basically steamed milk with a splash of coffee.
 A single or double espresso shot and steamed milk.
-This will mask the flavor of the coffee more than an Americano Misto, so it’s about preference here.
+This will mask the flavour of the coffee more than an Americano Misto, so it’s about preference here.

 This is half espresso, half milk.
 Similar to a latté but with more espresso.

 Basically a flat white but in a smaller cup.
 The Vancouver Coffee Snob loves these, and he’s an expert coffee drinker, so you know you’ll look good ordering one of these.

 This drink is three parts: Espresso, steamed milk on top, and foamed milk.
 It all gives you a bit of a balance.